twilio-labs/function-templates/docs/CONTRIBUTING.md

 **Important**: You can find the format of the `.env` file and possible comments as part of [this Schema](https://github.com/twilio-labs/configure-env/blob/main/docs/SCHEMA.md).

 They should also be mentioned in the existing table inside the `README.md` of your template directory.

+ If you _do not_ want an environment variable to appear on the Code Exchange page, set `configurable: false` for that variable.

 **Note**: All function templates are checked for the presence of a `.env` file by `npm test`.
 If a test named `should have a .env file` fails, ensure that your function template's `.env` file exists and `git add` has been used to add it to your commit.
 If your function template lacks environment variables, commit an empty `.env` file.
 If the test is failing due to a directory that is not a function template, add that directory to the `excludedPaths` variable in `test/all-templates.test.js`.